-As of June 2023 Green Resources had 533 own employees in 7 locations in 5 countries.
-A significant portion of the organization's activities are performed by contractor employees and Green Resources offered employment opportunities to approximately 2,000 contractor employees (as of 30th June 2023).
+As of June 2024, Green Resources had 739 own employees in seven locations in five countries.
+A significant portion of the organization's activities are performed by contractor employees and Green Resources offered employment opportunities to approximately 2,000 contractor employees (as of 30th June 2024).

-Whilst Green Resources does not employ seasonal employees there is a degree of seasonality in our work especially on the side of contractors where there is a traditional peak around the planting season.
-More information on our key staff figures can be found in our Sustainability Report 2022 which can be found here: Sustainability Report - Green Resources
+Whilst Green Resources does not employ seasonal employees, there is a degree of seasonality in our work especially on the side of contractors where there is a traditional peak around the planting season.
+More information on our key staff figures can be found in our Sustainability Report 2024 here: Sustainability Report - Green Resources.